NataliaLaskina/Late_Pleistocene_vole_from_Indigirka_project/README.md

 ## Addition: trial assembly de novo of modern M.miurus genome

-Within the framework of our project, we undertook de novo genome assembly of the extant species M. miurus to enable subsequent nuclear phylogenetic inference.
+Within the framework of our project, we undertook de novo genome assembly of the modern species M. miurus to enable subsequent nuclear phylogenetic inference.
 The preprocessed data of whole-genome sequencing reads generated on the Illumina platform as part of the DNA Zoo project.
 During the study, we tested some assemblers that do not require large amounts of RAM (because of lack of a server with sufficient RAM).
+However, the quality of the resulting assemblies proved unsatisfactory: the best assembly was characterized by a high degree of fragmentation which may be attributed to the high heterozygosity typical of natural populations and the abundance of repetitive genomic elements.
+Nevertheless, we decided to add the pipeline of the best attempt into the repository in the hope to get some valuable comments and advice🌼.

+### Preparing

 For beginning download the data using the links in data/modern_miurus_reads_links, and create the necessary environment using environments/environment_for_assembly.yml: